Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

-Examples of models conforming to this framework notably include binary choice models, Poisson and other count data models (including Negative Binomial), as well as a variety of other closely related, non-GLM models such as Conditional Logit, Multinomial Logit, and the Cox proportional hazards model.
-Furthermore, as the score vectors for many of these models can also be used to construct PML estimators for non-discrete data, we can also consider PML estimators such as Poisson, Gamma, Gaussian, Inverse Gaussian, and Bernoulli PML within this framework without loss of generality.
-Note that we deviate from \citet{verbeek1989compactification} in considering PML estimators because PML estimation does not impose any restrictions on $c(\alpha_{i},y_{i})$.
-As such, we can consider the separation problem in models where $y_{i}=0$ values would otherwise be inadmissible, such as Gamma PML and other nonlinear models with similar score functions.\footnote{For more on the wide applicability of PML, see \citet{gourieroux_pseudo_1984}, \citet{manning_estimating_2001}, and \citet{santos_silva_log_2006}.}
+Examples of models conforming to this framework notably include binary outcome models, count models such as Poisson and negative binomial, and a variety of other closely related, non-GLM models such as conditional logit, multinomial logit, and the Cox proportional-hazards model.
+In addition, as the score vectors of many of these models can also be used to construct PML estimators for continuous data, this framework also applies to PML estimators such as Poisson, gamma, Gaussian, inverse Gaussian, and Bernoulli PML without loss of generality.
+Note that our interest in PML estimators represents an important deviation from \citet{verbeek1989compactification} because PML estimation does not impose any restrictions on $c(y_{i},\varphi)$.
+As such, we can consider potential nonexistence problems in models where $y_{i}=0$ values would otherwise be inadmissible, such as log-link gamma PML and other PML estimators with similar score functions.\footnote{For more on the wide applicability of PML, see \citet{gourieroux_pseudo_1984}, \citet{manning_estimating_2001}, and \citet{santos_silva_log_2006}.}

-On top of these generalized restrictions, we use two further assumptions to derive a necessary and sufficient condition for existence that holds across most of these models.
+On top of these general restrictions, we use two further assumptions to derive a necessary and sufficient condition for existence that holds across most of these estimators.
 First, we assume that the matrix of regressors \Regressors is of full column rank.
-This rank assumption allows us to set aside the more widely understood case of perfectly collinear regressors, although in Section \ref{section_solution}, we will find it useful to draw a comparison between these two issues.
-Second, we assume for the moment that the individual log-likelihood contributions $l_{i}(\beta)$ have a finite upper bound.
-Later on, we will consider two GLMs that are not guaranteed to have a finite upper bound, the Gamma and Inverse Gaussian PML models.
-We show that the relevant criteria governing existence are not the same as for models that obey this assumption.
+This rank assumption allows us to set aside the more widely understood case of perfectly collinear regressors, although in Section \ref{section_solution}, we will find it useful to draw a comparison between nonexistence and perfect collinearity.
+Second, we assume for the moment that the individual likelihood contributions $l_{i}(\beta)$ have a finite upper bound.
+Later on, we will consider two estimators for which $\ell_i$ is not guaranteed to have a finite upper bound, gamma PML and inverse Gaussian PML.
+We show that the relevant criteria governing existence are not the same as when this assumption is met.

 To extend and generalize the earlier result from \citet{santos_silva_existence_2010} for Poisson models, we are now ready to prove the following proposition: